starfederation/datastar/site/static/md/guide/getting_started.md

 <button data-on-click="@setAll('form.', true)"></button>
 ```

-This sets the values of all signals nested under the `form` signal to `true`, which could be useful for enabling input fields in a form.
+This sets the values of all signals namespaced under the `form` signal to `true`, which could be useful for enabling input fields in a form.

 ```html
 <input type="checkbox" data-bind-checkboxes.checkbox1 /> Checkbox 1